MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-restrictions-set.md

 8. Choose **Select groups to include** and then use the search box to find groups that you want to include in this restriction.
 The restriction applies only to groups to which it's assigned.
 If you don't assign a restriction to at least one group, it won't have any effect.
 Then choose **Select**.
     ![Screen cap for selecting groups](./media/enrollment-restrictions-set/select-groups-device-limit.png)
 9. Select **Next** to go to the **Review + create** page.
 10. Select **Create** to create the restriction.
-11. The new restriction is created with a priority just above the default.
-You can [change the priority](#change-enrollment-restriction-priority).
+The new restriction is appears in your list of restrictions and is given a higher priority than the default policy.
+For information about changing the priority level, see [Change restriction priority](enrollment-restrictions-set.md#achange-restriction-policy)(in this article).

 ## Apply filters to enrollment restriction and ESP policies